 Comment Choisir son Piano Numérique pour les Débutants

 In recent years, we have seen an incredible improvement in the quality of digital pianos.
-They now offer better sound than ever, and advances in materials have enabled designers and manufacturers to offer digital pianos at a lower price than ever before.
+They now offer, more than ever, quality sound, and advances in materials have allowed designers and manufacturers to offer digital pianos at a lower price than ever.
 The portability of digital pianos also makes them the ideal choice for those who alternate between indoor and concert performances.
 It is for all these reasons that digital pianos have become incredibly popular with musicians and especially beginners.
-Nevertheless, a number of features and options may seem confusing to novices.
+However, a number of features and options may seem confusing to novices.

-As always, Donner is here to help ensure you have the perfect instrument in your hands.
-We hope that after reading this little buying guide, you will be more comfortable in your choice of acquisition.
+As always, Donner is here to help you get the perfect instrument in your hands.
+We hope that after reading this short buying guide, you will be more comfortable in your purchase choice.

-The Digital Piano was developed in the 60s and 70s, and became popular in the 80s and early 90s as an excellent substitute for the massive acoustic piano.
-The operation of a digital piano is simple: an electronic signal is created when one of the keys is pressed, according to the velocity and the force with which the key was activated but also according to other conditions such as the position of the foot pedal, the piano will reproduce a sound appropriate to the situation.
-This sound produced comes from a library of sample recordings, i.e. sound samples recorded from a real acoustic piano, in order to reproduce the sound of hammer mechanics as realistically as possible.
+The Digital Piano was developed in the 60s and 70s, and became popular in the 80s and early 90s as an excellent substitute for the large acoustic piano.
+The operation of a digital piano is simple: an electronic signal is created when one of the keys is pressed, depending on the velocity and force with which the key was activated but also depending on other conditions such as position of the foot pedal, the piano will reproduce a sound appropriate to the situation.
+This sound produced comes from a library of sample recordings, that is to say sound samples recorded from a real acoustic piano, in order to reproduce the sound of hammer mechanics as realistically as possible.
 Every instrument that uses this sample recording technology to reproduce the sound of a piano falls into the category of digital pianos.

-Before you make your final decision on whether to purchase your piano, there are a few features you should consider first.
+Before you make your final decision about purchasing your piano, there are a few features you should consider first.

 Why Choose a Digital Piano?

-If you are still undecided about whether to buy an acoustic or digital piano, here are some important aspects you should consider in your decision.
+If you are still undecided about purchasing an acoustic or digital piano, here are some important aspects that you should consider in your decision.

 Adjusting Volume and Variable Tones

 Like all electric instruments, the sound volume of a digital piano is easily adjustable.
-On the better models, you can even adjust the EQ (equalizer) to get the exact sound you're looking for.
-On a digital piano, you can also plug in your headphones / pair of earphones, in order to immerse yourself in your world of music, without disturbing the people around you.
+On the best models, you can even adjust the EQ (equalizer) to get the exact sound you're looking for.
+On a digital piano, you can also plug in your headphones/pair of headphones, in order to immerse yourself in your world of music, without disturbing the people around you.
 Digital pianos notably benefit from a variety of sounds other than those of a piano.
-With just a press of a button, you can get the sound of guitar, bass, flute, violin etc.
+With a simple press of a button, you can get the sound of a guitar, bass, flute, violin and more.

 Portability and Cost

-Playing an acoustic piano will give you all the elegance in the world, however there is one major problem: its portability.
-For people who need to travel with their instrument often, the portability of a digital piano is a necessity.
-Digital pianos are also much cheaper than their acoustic piano counterparts.
-Acoustic pianos also require a lot of maintenance to keep them functional and in tune, which can come at a cost.
+Playing on an acoustic piano will give you all the elegance in the world, however there is one major problem: its portability.
+For people who need to travel often with their instrument, the portability of a digital piano is a necessity.
+Digital pianos are also much less expensive than their acoustic piano counterparts.
+Acoustic pianos also require a lot of maintenance to keep them functional and tuned, which can come at a certain cost.

 Registration and Extension

 As a beginner, recording your progress and sharing it with others can be rewarding.
-With its recording feature, you can easily record your songs in high definition.
-Digital pianos also have jack outputs, allowing you to record your songs more directly with other hardware.
-Recording your songs from an acoustic piano would require more hardware and a perfectly controlled environment.
+With its recording functionality, you can easily record your songs in high definition.
+Digital pianos also benefit from jack outputs, allowing you to record your songs more directly with other equipment.
+Recording your pieces from an acoustic piano would require more equipment and a perfectly controlled environment.

 Educational Tools

-Most digital pianos have many built-in educational tools, such as backing tracks (accompaniment tracks), or even metronomes.
+Most digital pianos have many built-in educational tools, such as backing tracks or metronomes.
 Some even display the notes on the monitor screen.
 These features can be extremely beneficial for beginners to help them practice their fundamentals.

 Types of Digital Piano